MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 1. Sign into [Power BI > Admin portal > Capacity settings](https://app.powerbi.com/admin-portal/capacities).

-2. Select the capacity that has the workspace you want to upload the paginated report to.
+2. Select the capacity that has the workspace with your paginated report.

     ![Select capacity](media/embed-paginated-reports/select-capacity.png)